Velocidex/velociraptor-docs/content/vql_reference/misc/process_tracker_all/_index.md

 ### Description

-Get all prcesses stored in the tracker.
+Get all processes stored in the tracker.